Drug Evaluation Committee 2017-61 Providing Adverse Event Information for Subjects Withdrawing Consent

 Question

-There is a case in which a sponsor has requested to collect information on adverse events that occurred after the withdrawal of consent from a patient who withdrew consent to participate in a clinical trial.
+There is a case in which a sponsor has requested to collect information on adverse events that occurred after the withdrawal of consent from a patient who has withdrawn consent to participate in a clinical trial.

 When the patient withdraws consent, we confirm the patient's desire to withdraw consent, including follow-up (the trial is an anticancer drug trial and there is a survival study), and we record this in the patient's medical record.
 The patient has completed a withdrawal of consent form for the trial and has been given the option of withdrawing consent for the follow-up study as well.
 The patient in question is a distant patient who is no longer able to come to our hospital due to deterioration of his primary illness, so the attending physician confirms his intention to withdraw consent by phone and records it in his medical record.